PCMDI/input4MIPs_CVs/docs/dataset-overviews/nitrogen-deposition.md

 <!--- begin-revision-history -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### FZJ-CMIP-nitrogen-1-2

+A member of the community raised an issue with a discontinuity between the piControl climatology and the historical nitrogen deposition in this version.
+The full discussion is at https://github.com/PCMDI/input4MIPs_CVs/issues/425.
+FZJ-CMIP-nitrogen-2-0 fixes the underlying issue.
+[TODO more details here if needed]

 ### FZJ-CMIP-nitrogen-1-1